NightwindDev/Tweak-Tutorial/p2_syntax.md

 You can put `%orig;` before OR after your code, or not put it at all.
 If you want the original code to run AFTER your code, then put the `%orig;` AFTER your code, if you want it BEFORE, then BEFORE.

 Okay, but how do we hide it?
-Well, we know that `hidden` is a property of UIView, which `_UIStatusBarForegroundView` inherits from, so we could do: `self.hidden = YES;` (Note: you do not have to use YES, you could use true instead, or even 1 [true] and 0 [false]). `self` is referring to the view that we are hooking.
+Well, we know that `hidden` is a property of UIView, which `_UIStatusBarForegroundView` inherits from, so we could do: `self.hidden = YES;` (Note: you do not have to use YES, you could use true instead, or even 1 [true] and 0 [false]). `self` is referring to the object that we are hooking.
 So if we were to combine all this together, we would have something like this:

 ```objc
 #import <UIKit/UIKit.h>